Physical medicine and rehabilitation: Scope of the field

-Physical medicine and rehabilitation encompasses a variety of clinical settings and patient populations.
+Physical medicine and rehabilitation encompasses a variety of settings and patient populations.
+Physiatrists can also oversee patient care in subacute settings (Inpatient rehabilitation, LTAC, SNF).
+A major goal of Physiatry is to optimize function.
+Thus, the scope of the field is broad in terms of patient populations and conditions that are managed.

-In hospital settings, physiatrists commonly treat patients who have had an amputation, spinal cord injury, stroke, traumatic brain injury, and other debilitating injuries or conditions.
-In treating these patients, physiatrists lead an interdisciplinary team of physical, occupational, recreational and speech therapists, nurses, psychologists, and social workers.
+In hospital settings, physiatrists commonly treat patients who have had a spinal cord injury, stroke, traumatic brain injury, amputation, or other debilitating condition requiring acute rehabilitation care.
+In treating these patients, physiatrists lead a team of physical, occupational, and speech therapists, as well as nurses, psychologists, and social workers who work in tandem to facilitate patient care.

-In outpatient settings, physiatrists treat patients with muscle and joint injuries, pain syndromes, non-healing wounds, and other disabling conditions.
+In the outpatient setting, physiatrists can see to the long-term care of patients with disabling conditions and management of the sequelae associated with those conditions.
+For example, a physiatrist could manage the bowel and bladder regimen for a SCI patient.
+In addition, patients can be evaluated and treated for muscle and joint injuries, pain syndromes, non-healing wounds, and other disabling conditions.

 Physiatrists are trained to perform injections into joints or muscle as a pain treatment option.
-Physiatrists are also trained in nerve conduction studies and electromyography.
+Physiatrists are also trained in ultrasound, nerve conduction studies, and electromyography.